CDC chief’s letter green-lighting Pence for debate draws criticism

 Pence spokesman Devin O’Malley said the vice president’s physician “performed a full and robust contact-tracing effort in order to make the conclusions that were contained in his recent memos,” referring to the physician’s memos on Pence’s coronavirus test results.
 A memo from Schonau on Tuesday afternoon said Pence tested negative.
 “And those findings were presented to the CDC,” O’Malley said.

 Pence’s aides say that none of the people who have tested positive — including Trump and Sen. Mike Lee (R-Utah), whom Pence was sitting near during the Sept.
-26 Rose Garden event — met the CDC’s criteria for a “close contact” that would warrant a 14-day isolation.
-The aides said Pence did not come within six feet of Trump, including when he met with him in the Oval Office, and that Lee did not begin showing symptoms within 48 hours of the Sept.
+26 Rose Garden event — met the CDC’s criteria for a “close contact” that would warrant a 14-day quarantine.
+The aides said Pence did not come within six feet of Trump, including when he met with him in the Oval Office, and Lee’s office said he did not begin showing symptoms within 48 hours of the Sept.
 26 event.

 White House officials presumed that lawyers at the CDC would be aware of the consultation and publication of the letter, according to a senior administration official, speaking on the condition of anonymity to talk candidly.
 He said the debate was not “some random political event” but an approved event.
 The official said he would expect the same consideration would be given to Harris and Democratic presidential candidate Joe Biden if they made similar requests of the CDC.